ZAHON/frame-ui/packages/qwik/src/components/button/README.md

 ### Loading state

-When the `loading` prop is set to `true`, the visible content inside `Button.Content` is automatically hidden.
+When the `loading` prop is set to `true`, all content inside `Button.Content` is automatically hidden.
+This includes any visual elements and accessible labels (like those provided by [`VisuallyHidden`](https://github.com/ZAHON/frame-ui/tree/main/packages/qwik/src/components/visually-hidden) component).

 To ensure users relying on screen readers are informed about the button's pending status, you must provide an accessible label inside `Button.Fallback`.

 The example below shows the best practice for including a descriptive status (like "Saving...") within a [`VisuallyHidden`](https://github.com/ZAHON/frame-ui/tree/main/packages/qwik/src/components/visually-hidden) component.
 This makes the loading state clear and understandable without causing visual clutter.